mozilla-services/socorro/sql/upgrade/11.0/README.rst

 bug #752074
 	Add new functions for adding a manual release to releases_raw, and changing the featured versions.
-	Some changes based on changes to the mware.
+	Some changes based on the middlewaer implementation.

 bug #??????
 	Add product sorting column to product_info.